wso2-attic/ballerina-integrator/README.md

 ## <a name="observability"></a> Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.
-However observability is disabled by default via configuration.
+However, observability is disabled by default via configuration.
 Observability can be enabled by adding following configurations to `ballerina.conf` file in `restful-service/src/`.

 ```ballerina
 [observability]